 This means:

-- You must be completely sober while on duty, and on call.
+- you must be completely sober while on duty, and on call.

-- You must be free of illegal drugs at all times, both on and off duty.
+- you must be free of illegal drugs at all times, both on and off duty.

-- If you are taking prescribed medications, you must disclose them in your application medical report.
+- if you are taking prescribed medications, you must disclose them in your application medical report.

 Uniform and appearance